ionous/tell/README.md

 # Does this look suspiciously like the yaml overview?
 # I have no idea how that could have happened.
-What It Is: """
-   A way of describing data containing string, number, and boolean values, and collections of those values.
-As in yaml, collections can be both key-value mappings, and sequences of values.
+What It Is: "A way of describing data containing string, number, and boolean values, as well as collections of those values.
+As in yaml, collections can be both key-value mappings, and sequences."
-   """

 What It Is Not: "A subset of yaml."

 Can Contain:
     - "Some javascript-ish values"
+    - # with c, go, python, etc. style escape codes.
-    - [ 5, 2.3, 1e-3, 0x20, "\n", "🐈", "\U0001f408" ]
+      [ 5, 2.3, 1e-3, 0x20, "\n", "🐈", "\U0001f408" ]
-      # supports c,go,python,etc. style escape codes

 Related Projects:
   - "YAML"       # https://yaml.org/